dborth/vbagx/README.md

 glitches or other unexpected behavior in a specific game, try turning it off to see if the issue goes away with the standard interpreter core.

+#### Cheats

+VBA GX supports cheat codes for both GBA and GB/GBC games, loaded from Libretro-format .cht files.
+Cheat files must be named to match the ROM (e.g. "Pokemon Emerald.gba" needs "Pokemon Emerald.cht") and placed in the "vbagx/cheats" folder on your storage device.
+A .cht file is a simple text file with one description/code pair per cheat, numbered starting from 0:

+	cheat0_desc = "Infinite Health"
+	cheat0_code = "0203AD4C 00000063"
+	cheat1_desc = "Infinite Money"
+	cheat1_code = "83007CFC 270F"

+Quotes around the value are optional.
+The description is what's shown in the in-game Cheats menu; if it's left out, the cheat is just labelled "Unnamed Cheat".

+Once a matching .cht file is found, its cheats are loaded automatically when the ROM starts.
+Press Home during a game to bring up the in-game menu, then choose Cheats to see the list and toggle codes on or off.
+Toggling takes effect immediately, no reset needed.

+The following code types are recognized automatically based on the format of each code - you don't need to tell VBA GX which kind you're entering:

+GBA games:
+* CodeBreaker (12 hex digits, shown as "XXXXXXXX YYYY" or run together as "XXXXXXXXYYYY")
+* GameShark GBA v3 (16 hex digits)

+GB/GBC games:
+* Game Boy Game Genie ("XXX-YYY" or "XXX-YYY-ZZZ")
+* Game Boy GameShark (8 hex digits)

+Spaces and hyphens inside a code are ignored, and hex digits are case-insensitive, so codes can be pasted in from most sources without reformatting.
+A single cheat entry can also chain multiple codes together by separating them with a "+" (some CodeBreaker/GameShark cheats require more than one line to work) - just put all the codes for that cheat on the cheat's "_code" line, joined with "+".

 #### Controls

 See the website at http://www.wiibrew.org/wiki/VBA for better control